Team Mentoring for New Faculty

 The Team Mentoring program is designed to help faculty new to NMSU (protégés) progress professionally by getting the information you need and by establishing enduring relationships with peers and with a mentor.
 Team Mentoring will reduce isolation and increase connection by building a true cohort of protégés and helping you connect with some of the most supportive faculty across campus.

-The program supports up to 10 protégés who volunteer to participate.
 In the fall semester, protégés meet regularly with one of the peer mentoring teams led by Martha Mitchell, chemical and materials engineering professor, and Tara Gray, criminal justice professor and Teaching Academy director, Tara Gray.
 Protégés will also read a book, Advice for New Faculty Members, by Robert Boice.
-Protégés will also treat three senior faculty that you choose with help from Tara to lunch (reimbursed by the Teaching Academy).
+And, protégés meet with three senior faculty that you choose with help from Tara.

 By spring, each protégé will invite one faculty member to serve as a mentor.
-During the spring, this mentoring relationship will include discussions over five lunches after exchanges of syllabi, classroom visits, research papers, research agendas, and CVs or annual performance evaluations.
+During the spring, this mentoring relationship will include five discussions after exchanges of syllabi, classroom observations, research papers, research agendas, and CVs or annual performance evaluations.